JuliaData/DataFrames.jl/doc/manual.md

 				 mean(df["Petal.Width"])})
 	end

-As you can see, we can do quite complex data manipulations using DataFrames.
+We hope this brief tutorial introduction has convinced you that you can do quite complex data manipulations using the DataFrames package.
 To really dig in, we're now going to describe the design of the DataFrames package in greater depth.

 \newpage